Halbe, Brandenburg

-Halbe (Lower Sorbian Łobje) is a municipality in the Dahme-Spreewald district of Brandenburg, Germany.
+Halbe (/de/; Lower Sorbian Łobje) is a municipality in the Dahme-Spreewald district of Brandenburg, Germany.
 It is situated near the capital city Berlin and the Spreewald.

 Four other villages are part of Halbe: Briesen/Brand with the Tropical Islands resorts of Dom, Teurow, Freidorf and Oderin.
 Halbe was the site of the Battle of Halbe during the final days of the Second World War.